 How many times does the patient need to follow up with us in clinic?

-For Accelerated Opiate Detoxification we typically see the patient for 1 hour 3-7 days in a row depending on treatment protocol.
+For Opiate Detoxification we typically see the patient for 1 hour/visit depending on treatment protocol this could be 1-3 visits.

 Is counseling required and is it included in the fee?